A Note on Extension Properties and Representations of Matroids: Matroids on Eight Elements

 \section{Matroids on Eight Elements}

-We are going to analyze the extension properties of sparse paving matroids of rank $4$ on $8$ elements.
+In this section, we discuss the extension properties of the matroids of rank $4$ on $8$ elements that are not linearly representable.
+All of them are sparse paving matroids.
+We review the known facts and we present a new result about the relaxations of the matroid $P_8$ that are not folded linear.
+Namely, we prove that they are not $\cip$ matroids.
+The proof is based on computer explorations, but we prove in a human readable way that two of them do not satisfy the generalized Euclidean property.

 We identify the ground set $\grse = \{0,1, \ldots, 7\}$ of those matroids with the set of vertices $(x,y,z) \in \{0,1\}^3$ of a $3$-dimensional cube.
 Specifically, each element in $\grse$ is identified with the vertex corresponding to its binary representation.
 For instance, $2$ is identified to $(0,1,0)$ and $6$ to $(1,1,0)$.
 The vertices of that cube can be identified with the eight points in the affine space of dimension~$3$ over the binary field $\field_2$.
 The circuit-hyperplanes of the sparse paving matroid $AG(3,2)$ are the $14$ planes in that space.
 Clearly, $AG(3,2)$ is a maximal sparse paving matroid.
 It is $\kos$-linear if and only if $\kos$ has characteristic $2$~\cite{Oxley11}.

 We begin with a very simple and well known application of extension properties, namely proving that the V\'amos matroid is not almost entropic.
 The V\'amos matroid $\vamos = (\grse,f)$ is the relaxation of $AG(3,2)$ whose five circuit-hyperplanes are